-I decided to scrap that part of the video, and instead take some artsy shots of the street.
-Being Surry Hills, an inner city area, there are lots of really nice old houses, many painted in bright colours.
+I had decided to film a vlog that day so got out of the car and headed to a pretty area with lots of trees, greenery and a bustling restaurant.
+I was filming my introduction when this weird drunk guy started laughing uncontrollably at me, ruining my attempt and attracting a lot of unneeded attention to both of us!
+I decided to scrap that part of the video and instead take some artsy shots of the street.
+Being Surry Hills, an Inner City area, there are lots of really nice old houses, many painted in bright colours.
 There’s also quite a few murals.
-You can also find lots of record stores and high fashion boutiques.
+You can find lots of record stores and high fashion boutiques.

-Afterwards, we ordered iced chocolates and a chai latte, as well as a dessert of our choice.
-My brother got a cinnamon sugar swirl, made fresh.
-I got a slice of strawberry sponge cake, and my mum got a slice of orange and olive oil cake.
-She said she didn’t really like it, but I tried a little and it was quite nice.
-We all basically shared our desserts.
+Afterwards, we ordered Iced Chocolates and a Chai Latte as well as a dessert each of our choice.
+My brother got a Cinnamon Sugar Swirl, made fresh.
+I got a slice of Strawberry Sponge Cake and my mum a slice of Orange and Olive Oil Cake.
+She didn’t like hers too much so we all ended up sharing.

-I took a cute polaroid and filmed a couple of videos after we ate, and then we chatted a bit about what we’d do next.
-We ended up walking back to the car as it had a big park across from it. it was a nice sunny day, and there were lots of people around.
+I took a cute Polaroid picture and filmed a couple of videos after we ate, then chatted with my mum and brother about what we’d do next.
+We ended up walking back to the car as it had a big park across from it.
+It was a nice sunny day, and there were lots of people around.
 Some were having picnics, others were meditating.
-My brother played on the equipment for a while, and I took more pictures, and a couple of sneaky selfies.
+My brother played on the equipment for a while and I took more pictures, including a couple of sneaky selfies!